paulmattheww/Original-Projects/sp500/README.md

+The efforts put forth here are my own and do not reflect any specific trading strategy.
+The analysis is inspired by Benjamin Graham's book the Intelligent Investor.
+The primary goal is to determine what valuations look like right now, in 2015.

+Both equity markets and bond markets have been elevated due to liquidity provisions instituted from the Federal Reserve.
+At first blush, I tend to think the market is elevated right now.
+However this opinion is prior to conducting an analysis of the underlying "book value" of these listed companies.

+# Data
-## Standard and Poor's (S&P) 500 Index Data including Dividend, Earnings and P/E Ratio
+#### Standard and Poor's (S&P) 500 Index Data including Dividend, Earnings and P/E Ratio
 S&P 500 index data including level, dividend, earnings and P/E ratio on a monthly basis since 1870.
 The S&P 500 (Standard and Poor's 500) is a free-float, capitalization-weighted index of the top 500 publicly listed stocks in the US (top 500 by market cap).
 Data — Read more

 ### README